Lockheed F-104 Starfighter: Indo-Pakistani war of 1965

-On 21 September 1965, Squadron Leader Jamal while flying a Griffin F-104A intercepted a high flying IAF English Electric Canberra at night and shot it down with a Sidewinder near Fazilka over Pakistani airspace.
+On 21 September 1965, Squadron Leader Jamal while flying a Griffin F-104A intercepted a high flying IAF English Electric Canberra at night and shot it down with an AIM-9 near Fazilka over Pakistani airspace.

 In total, Griffin F-104s flew 246 hours and 45 minutes during the 1965 war, 204 day sorties and 42 night missions.

 Indo-Pakistani War of 1971

 The commencement of hostilities in 1971 led to PAF deploying its small fleet of F-104s heavily in Air to Air and Ground Attack roles.
 Surplus F-104As and F-104Bs were also received from Jordan.